grindsa/dkb-robo/README.md

 dkb-robo is a python library to access the internet banking area of  "Deutsche Kreditbank" to fetch
 - account information and current balances
-- transactions from creditcard accounts as well as checking accounts (Girokonten)
+- transactions from creditcards and checking accounts (Girokonten)

 ## Getting Started